 Unlike physician offices and hospitals, emergency departments see patients with a variety of illnesses and injuries on an unscheduled and episodic basis.
 Consequently, many EDs have to deal with treatment scenarios unfamiliar to other healthcare providers.
 For example, in a busy ED, patients may often get frustrated with long waits to see the physician and leave without being seen (LWBS).
 Or, discouraged by the wait or unwilling to be admitted to the hospital after seeing the ED clinical staff, some patients leave the department against medical advice (AMA) before their treatment is complete.

 ED managers and coders are often required to both keep track of billable services and ED utilization data (which patients are seen and what services are provided), sometimes incorrectly allow charging for patients who are never actually treated in the ED, or, at the other extreme, do not code for services provided because the patient is not officially discharged from the department.

-We interviewed two ED billing experts to clarify the limits on charging for services provided to patients who leave AMA.
+to clarify the limits on charging for services provided to patients who leave AMA.

 for the Service Provided and Documented